 Preheat your oven to 350° and spray a 10x10x2 or 9x13x2 baking pan with coconut spray and line with parchment paper.
-Then in a large mixing bowl, combine the flour, baking soda, chai spice and kosher salt.
+Then in a large mixing bowl, combine the 2 cups unbleached all-purpose flour, 2 teaspoons baking soda, 1-1/2 teaspoons homemade chai spice, 1/2 teaspoon kosher salt.
 Whisk to combine and then set off to the side.

 Then pour the wet ingredients into the dry and mix until just combined (there should still be some visible flour).
-Next, switch over to a rubber spatula and stir in the grated carrot.
+Next, switch over to a rubber spatula and stir in the 2 to 2-1/2 cups grated carrot.

 Fun Fact: don’t you just love these?
 If you’re eating this cake and notice flecks of green in it, don’t fret!
 It’s just a chemical reaction when the carrot comes in contact with the baking soda.

-Lastly add in the toasted coconut and gently fold it into until combined.
+Lastly add in the 3/4 cup of toasted coconut and gently fold it into until combined.
 SO stunning.

 Finally, pour the cake batter into your prepared pan and bake on the middle or lower third of your oven (lower third, if you’re oven is small like mine is) for 28 to 30 minutes or until a cake tester comes out with only a few crumbs (not batter) attached.

 Allow the cake to cool for 20 minutes before using the parchment paper as handles and carefully lifting the cake out of the pan and onto a wire cooling rack.
 Cool completely.

 While the cake finishes cooling, make the frosting.

 For The Mascarpone Frosting You Will Need: